 Head of State--Her Majesty Queen Elizabeth II

 Prime Minister (Head of Government)--The Rt.
 Hon.
-Gordon Brown, MP
+Tony Blair, MP

 Secretary of State for Foreign and Commonwealth Affairs--The Rt.
 Hon.
-David Miliband, MP
+Margaret Beckett, MP

 Ambassador to the U.S.--Sir David Manning

 Ambassador to the UN--Sir Emyr Jones Parry, KCMG